Operation Primicia: Consequences

 The acting president of Argentina at that time was Ítalo Lúder, as Isabel Perón had taken a leave of absence.
 Lúder signed three decrees urging the military to "annihilate the subversive elements".
 The armed forces were already waging the Operativo Independencia against the Maoist ERP in the Tucumán Province.
-This decree expanded their area of operations to the whole country, as neither the Argentine Anticommunist Alliance nor the police were enough to stop the guerrillas.
+This decree expanded their area of operations to the whole country.

 There was wide support for Lúder to stay as president, but Isabel Perón returned to the presidency.
 The military deposed her during the 1976 Argentine coup d'état, and continued the Dirty War during the National Reorganization Process.
 Montoneros and ERP were eventually defeated.
 The military fell from power in 1983, and the National Commission on the Disappearance of Persons (CONADEP) listed several thousand forced disappearances carried out by the military during the conflict with the guerrillas.

 The late president Néstor Kirchner made a controversial change to the CONADEP report in 2006.
 He included the gunmen that died during the attacks as victims of state terrorism, allowing their relatives to receive state compensations.